V-FOR-VEND3TTA/Big-O-Media/README.md

 # Big O Media
-An advertising agency website for Big O Media
+A website for a digital marketing and advertising agency known as Big O Media